Explained: What does Auckland's 'climate emergency' actually mean?

 So what is Auckland Council actually doing?

-The council is in the process of reviewing Low Carbon Auckland and developing an integrated climate action plan for Auckland, addressing both mitigation and adaptation.
+The council was in the process of reviewing the Low Carbon Auckland plan and developing its catch-all action plan that covered combating climate change, as well as adapting to it.

-The council's responsibilities under laws like the Local Government Act and the Resource Management Act obligates the council to plan for, and adapt to, the effects of climate change, to "manage and minimise" impacts on communities and the environment.

-Under legislation like the Land Transport Management Act, there's also a mandate to slash emissions from transport and drive a shift to greener alternatives like walking, cycling, public transport and electric vehicles.

-The council has already committed the region to a target aligned with the net zero emissions intention of the Government's just-introduced Zero Carbon Bill.

-Te Tāruke-ā-Tāwhiri: Auckland's Climate Action Framework is meant as the main framework for delivering on this emissions reduction target, as well as increasing Auckland's resilience to climate change impacts, through local action plans.
+Te Tāruke-ā-Tāwhiri: Auckland's Climate Action Framework was meant as the main framework for delivering on this emissions reduction target, as well as increasing Auckland's resilience to climate change impacts, through local action plans.

-Elsewhere, the council is working alongside national groups like the New Zealand Climate Leaders Coalition, and global ones like C40, while driving initiatives like home retrofits, electrifying the bus fleet and making its own buildings greener.
+Elsewhere, the council was working alongside national groups like the New Zealand Climate Leaders Coalition, and global ones like C40, while driving initiatives like home retrofits, electrifying the bus fleet and making its own buildings greener

+And while there were no rules to give teeth to an official "climate emergency", the council did happen to be obligated under several laws.

+Both the Local Government Act and the Resource Management Act, for example, required the council to plan for, and adapt to, the effects of climate change, to "manage and minimise" impacts.

 So are emissions coming down?